EttusResearch/meta-ettus/README.md

     PREFERRED_VERSION_pn-mpmd ?= "${PREFERRED_UHD_VERSION}"

 The default value for PREFERRED_UHD_VERSION is also set in the Alchemy.conf file.
-It set to the latest released version of UHD per default.
+It is set to the latest released version of UHD per default.